llvm/llvm-project/lldb/docs/resources/addinglanguagesupport.md

 The `TypeSystem` instance returned by the `Target` is expected to be capable of evaluating expressions, while the `TypeSystem` instance returned by the `Module` is not.
-If want to support expression evaluation for your language, you could consider one of the following approaches:
+If you want to support expression evaluation for your language, you could consider one of the following approaches:
 * Implement a single `TypeSystem` class that supports evaluation when given an optional `Target`, implementing all the expression evaluation methods on the